Gaetano Crivelli

-In his long career Crivelli distinguished himself principally for his capability to exploit to the full his bari-tenor qualities of quivering and passionate accent and expressive vigour, rather than for any florid virtuosity.
-Thus he made a remarkable contribution to the first 19th century belcanto revival which was about to inspire the golden age of singing for which Rossini composed.
-He was not, however, a leading figure within that revival, perhaps because he lacked an acrobatic virtuoso technique.
+In his long career, Crivelli was known for his bari-tenor vocal qualities and performed with a style characterized by quivering accents, passionate delivery, and expressive vocal emphasis rather than florid virtuosity.
+He contributed to the early 19th-century bel canto revival, which preceded the period during which Rossini composed many of his works.
+He was not considered a leading figure within that revival, and contemporary accounts attribute this in part to the absence of an acrobatic virtuoso technique.

 Crivelli died of cholera in Brescia at the age of 67.
 Three of his sons were also musicians.
 Domenico Crivelli (1793–1852) was a composer and singing teacher.
 Enrico Crivelli (1820-1870) sang leading baritone roles in the opera houses of Italy and Europe.
 Giovanni Crivelli (1801–1833) was also a baritone opera singer who died in London at the age of 32.